WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Open the
 <a href="/demos/aboutUs/" target="_blank">sample About Us area</a>
 and click on a few pages.

-The tutorial will use this sample as a model for the site you'll build.
+This tutorial will start with a few basic "Hello, world" concepts and then move on to building a small About Us site using the above site as a model.

 ## Start